 In the 10th century when it was built, kings never walked on the ground so from the Palace, now the Conciergerie next door, (which was turned into a prison where Marie Antoinette amongst others were held), the hallways connected to Sainte Chapelle above ground.
 The glass windows have all recently been restored and I recommend reading about the restoration as it is fascinating or at least this and the videos of the restoration and the double glazing!
-Entrance is €11.50, €17 if combined with the Conciergerie (not my favourite).
+Entrance is €11.50, €18,50 if combined with the Conciergerie (has a 3D app that transforms the space to its original décor).
 Both are free with the Paris Museum Pass (timed slot required).
-It is closed for lunch.
+Open every day.

-Every evening at 8pm there are classical concerts in Sainte Chapelle, except for January and February (because the church is not heated)!
+On many evenings there are classical concerts in Sainte Chapelle, except for January and February (because the church is not heated)!